-Table 3.07-13e: Performance and Implementation Objectives and Indicators
+Table 3.07-13e: Performance and Implementation

 Performance Objectives Targets Targeted Condition Based on 2004 Metro Inventory Example Indicators Performance Objective 1: Preserve and improve streamside, wetland, and flood area habitat and connectivity.
 1a.
-10% increase in forest and other vegetated acres within 50 feet of streams (on each side) and wetlands in each subwatershed over the next 10 years (2015).
+10% increase in forest and other vegetated acres within 50 feet of streams (on each side) and wetlands in each sub- watershed over the next 10 years (2015).
 1a.
-2004 Baseline Condition (regional data): 64% vegetated 14,000 vegetated acres Percentage of acres within 50 feet of streams (on each side) and wetlands with any vegetation 10% increase: 70% vegetated 1,400 acre increase in vegetation over 10 years Percentage of acres within 50 feet of streams (on each side) 1b.
+2004 Baseline Condition (regional data): 64% vegetated 14,000 vegetated acres 10% increase: Percentage of acres within 50 feet of streams (on each side) and wetlands with any vegetation 70% vegetated 1,400 acre increase in vegetation over 10 years Percentage of acres within 50 feet of streams (on each side) and wetlands 1b.
 5% increase in forest and other vegetated acres within 50 to 150 feet of streams (on each side) and wetlands in each subwatershed over the next 10 years (2015).
 1b.
-2004 Baseline Condition (regional data): 59% vegetated 15,250 vegetated acres 5% increase: and wetlands with forest canopy Percentage of acres between 50 and 150 feet of streams (on each side) and wetlands with any vegetation 62% vegetated 760 acre increase in vegetation over 10 years 1c.
+2004 Baseline Condition (regional data): 59% vegetated 15,250 vegetated acres with forest canopy Percentage of acres between 50 and 150 feet of streams (on each side) and 5% increase: 62% vegetated 760 acre increase in vegetation over 10 years wetlands with any vegetation Percentage of 1c.
 No more than 10% increase in developed flood area acreage in each subwatershed over the next 10 years (2015).
 1c.
-2004 Baseline Condition (regional data): 10% of all flood area acres are developed Percentage of acres between 50 and 150 feet of streams (on each side) and wetlands with forest canopy 3,450 total acres of developed flood areas
+2004 Baseline Condition (regional data): 10% of all flood area acres are developed 3,450 total acres of developed flood areas acres between 50 and 150 feet of streams (on each side) and wetlands with forest canopy